quietust/nintendulator/doc/readme.txt

      let the emulator automatically adjust frameskip for best speed.
 - Size
    Allows you to set the window size between 1X and 4X stretch.
+- Fix Aspect (under Size)
+   Stretches the window horizontally in order to match the aspect ratio
+      on a typical NTSC or PAL television set.
 - Mode
    Allows you to switch between NTSC (American and Japanese), PAL
      (European), and Hybrid (Dendy) timing.
 If a game plays at the